Committee on Human Rights of Mathematicians

 The case of Mikhail Lobanov

-Mikhail Lobanov, a math professor at Moscow State University (MSU), was arrested on March 21, 2020 in Moscow, Russia.
+Mikhail Lobanov, a former math professor at Moscow State University (MSU), was arrested on March 21, 2020 in Moscow, Russia.
 He was one of several people arrested that day for holding a single-person picket -- his in support of Azat Miftakhov, a PhD math student at MSU held under arrest in Moscow since February 2019 on a putative vandalism charge.
 As reported by the Scholars at Risk network, Lobanov was arrested in front of the main MSU building while holding a sign that called for Miftakhov’s release.
 Lobanov was charged with violating a Russian federal law governing rallies and was released later in the evening of March 21.
 In June 2020, a district court in Moscow convicted Lobanov of violating that federal law and fined him 10,000 roubles.
-June 23, 2020
+Lobanov was fired from Moscow State University in June 2023, and in early July 2023, he fled Russia when his arrest was imminent.
+He was charged with being a “foreign agent”, apparently due to his opposition to the war in Ukraine.
+His present whereabouts are unknown, but he is trying to appeal this charge with Russian officials.
+According to several sources, Lobanov plans to create an opposition movement while in exile.
+August 9, 2023

 Reports and other information: